Archive for: distinctive character

 R-156995

 The Supreme Administrative Court in its judgment of 15 March 2011 case file II GSK 368/10 dismissed the complaint in part.
-The SAC held that the designation, which is in fact the number 100 is a highly informative sign for magazines and journals containing charades, and, as such may not be the monopolized by one entity that would like to use it for marking crosswords magazines.
+The SAC held that the designation, which in fact is the number 100, is a highly informative sign for magazines and journals containing charades, and, as such may not be the monopolized by one entity that would like to use it for marking crosswords magazines.
 The Court noted also that adding to a trade mark any image does not yet give the sign a concrete distinctive character.

 Trade mark law, case VI SA/Wa 86/11